Remote VCN Peering through an Upgraded DRG

 If you are configuring this scenario, you have to meet this requirement in the planning stage.
 Routing problems are likely when overlapping CIDRs occur, but you aren't prevented by the Console or API operations from creating a configuration that causes issues.

-• A dynamic routing gateway (DRG) attached to each VCN in the peering relationship.
+• A Dynamic Routing Gateway (DRG) attached to each VCN in the peering relationship.
 Your VCN already has a DRG if you're using a Site-to-Site VPN IPSec tunnel or an Oracle Cloud Infrastructure FastConnect private virtual circuit.

 • A remote peering connection (RPC) on each DRG in the peering relationship.